Yafei777/Curriculum-Vitae/Yafei Li's Curriculum Vitae.md

 ## Publications

 ### Journal articles

+Wang, L., Rohli, R. V., Yan, X. and **Li, Y**.
+(2017), A new method of multi-model ensemble to improve the simulation of the geographic distribution of the Köppen–Geiger climatic types.
+Int.
+J. Climatol. doi:10.1002/joc.5150

 **Li Y**, Yan X (2017) Statistical downscaling of monthly mean temperature for Kazakhstan in Central Asia.
 Clim Res 72:101-110. https://doi.org/10.3354/cr01456 [full text](https://www.researchgate.net/publication/313457896_Statistical_downscaling_of_monthly_mean_temperature_for_Kazakhstan_in_Central_Asia)